Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 AND municipality_name = 'Angerlo';
 ```

-Note how the result of this function return a single polygon covering the same area without overlaps.
+Note how the result of this function returns a single polygon covering the same area without overlaps.

 <img src ='assets/geo_analysis_geometry_20_1.png' width=700>